Best practices from the field: Microsoft 365 change guide

-Although group policy has historically been used to enforce client settings and is still a viable method, we have developed a cloud-based synchronization nexus service that allows policies to roam with users: the Office cloud policy service (OCPS).
-OCPS lets you enforce policy settings for Microsoft 365 Apps for enterprise on a user's device, even if the device is not domain joined or otherwise managed.
+Although group policy has historically been used to enforce client settings and is still a viable method, we have developed a cloud-based synchronization nexus service that allows policies to roam with users: Cloud Policy.
+This service lets you enforce policy settings for Microsoft 365 Apps for enterprise on a user's device, even if the device is not domain joined or otherwise managed.
 When a user signs into Microsoft 365 Apps for enterprise on a device, the policy settings roam to that device.
 You can also enforce some policy settings for Office web apps, both for users who are signed in and for users who access documents anonymously.

 Figure 7 shows the portal and the vast number of policy settings available for configuration in the Microsoft 365 Apps admin center.
-You can also use the Office cloud policy service directly in the Microsoft Endpoint Manager admin center.
+You can also use Cloud Policy directly in the Microsoft Endpoint Manager admin center.

 Microsoft provides privacy controls so that you can meet compliance and security obligations on a global scale, regardless of operational localities.
-With OCPS, you can use a simple drop-down menu to modify these settings and apply the modifications across the devices that use that profile.
+With Cloud Policy, you can use a simple drop-down menu to modify these settings and apply the modifications across the devices that use that profile.

 Change evaluation democratization